Language

 Skipped 0

-Enter your format using $n as placeholder for line number
+Type your format with $n as the placeholder for the line number

-Use presets like $n., *, or - for quick formatting
+Tap presets like $n., Bullet point, or Dash for quick formatting

 Use Swap to apply multiple prefixes in sequence